FaGru/capstone-project/README.md

-# DrumMachine
+# NanoBeats

 ## Capstone Project of the Web-Development bootcamp at neuefische

-DrumMachine is an application that lets you play various samples on a Drum Rack or play on a Keyboard.
+NanoBeats is an application that lets you play various samples on a Drum Rack, play on a Keyboard or to create your own beat on a Sequencer.
 In the settings you can change the colors and the sample of your Drum Rack.

 ## Current version